 Australia has weak laws about political expenditure.
 ACCR’s research has compared Australian companies with American companies.
 Even the most open company (AGL) still scores below the average US S&P 500 company.

 In Australia, at the federal level, donations (or direct expenditures in support of) to candidates, parties or associated entities in excess of $13,000 must be disclosed to the Australian Electoral Commission.
 These are published in the next financial year rather than before the next election.

 Direct corporate political donations are not tax deductible in Australia.
 However, subscriptions and other monies paid to trade associations (which may then be used for donations or political expenditure) are tax deductible.

-In the UK shareholder and public pressure has lead to a ban on corporate political donations without shareholder approval.
-In the USA direct political donations are banned and political expenditure is much better disclosed.
+In the UK pressure from shareholders and the public has lead to a ban on corporate political donations without shareholder approval.
+In the USA direct political donations have been banned and political expenditure is much better disclosed.

-Unlike in the US and the UK there are no restrictions on donations by foreigners in Australia.
+Unlike in the US and the UK, there are no restrictions on donations made by foreigners in Australia.
 They are common and provide a way that effectively anonymous contributions can be made to Australian political parties.

 How we can make companies come clean on political spending

-There is a separate climate change related problem - companies sometimes “walk both sides of the street” - for example, they might join a positive business climate change action group whilst, at the same time, fund a trade association to obstruct policy development on climate change.
+Shareholders have the power to influence the way companies spend money on political donations and lobbying.
+When it comes to climate change some companies may, join a positive business climate change action group whilst, at the same time, fund a trade association to obstruct policy development on climate change.

 ACCR is coordinating shareholder resolutions calling for specific companies to better disclose their political expenditure and the policy behind them.
 Will you join us?
 It takes 100 shareholders to lodge a resolution at a company AGM so we are looking for support.
 You can sign up via our shareholder registration form and we will notify you when we plan to put a resolution to a company you hold shares in.